flutter/website/src/development/add-to-app/index.md

 In a few steps, you can bring the productivity and the expressiveness of Flutter into your own app.

-add-to-app supports integrating multiple instances of any screen size.
+The `add-to-app` feature supports integrating multiple instances of any screen size.
 This can help scenarios such as a hybrid navigation stack with mixed native and Flutter screens, or a page with multiple partial-screen Flutter views.